 Oklahoma is the third-most tornado-prone state in the U.S., averaging around 67 twisters each year.
-The Sooner State experienced 57 tornadoes total in 2022, with many of those pummeling Pottawatomie and Seminole counties, according to the National Oceanic and Atmospheric Administration (NOAA).
+The Sooner State experienced 74 tornadoes total in 2023, with many of those pummeling Cleveland and Pottawatomie counties, according to the National Oceanic and Atmospheric Administration (NOAA).
 And so far in 2023, Oklahoma residents have seen five tornadoes make landfall.

 Unfortunately, experts are predicting an above-average tornado season in 2024 that's fueled by climate change.
 So when exactly is tornado season in Oklahoma?
 And how can you make sure you’re prepared?
 We break down everything you need to know about tornadoes and home insurance in Oklahoma.

 When is tornado season in Oklahoma?

-Tornado season in Oklahoma runs April through June each year, with almost 70% of tornadoes occuring during these months.
+Tornado season in Oklahoma runs from March through June each year, with almost 70% of tornadoes occuring during these months.
 These months see warm humid air from the Gulf of Mexico mixing with cool dry air from Canada and warm dry air from New Mexico — forming the perfect storm for twisters to develop.
 While Sooners experience tornadoes during all 12 months of the year, they should be especially prepared toward the end of spring and beginning of summer.

 Where do tornadoes hit the most in Oklahoma?

 Oklahoma County — home to Oklahoma City and Edmond — experiences the most tornadoes of any other county in Oklahoma, ringing in at 153 twisters in total from 1950 to 2022, according to the NOAA.
 The runner up is Caddo County — home to Anadarko and Hinton — which saw 150 tornadoes during that same time period.

 Tornadoes by county in Oklahoma

 Here’s a complete look at the total number of tornadoes in each county in Oklahoma from 1950 to 2022, according to the NOAA.

 Tornadoes in Oklahoma over the last 25 years

 Since 1997, Oklahoma has averaged 67 tornadoes each year, according to data from the NOAA.

 Here’s a breakdown of how many twisters touched down in the Sooner State over the last 25 years.